kyma-project/kyma/docs/getting-started/11-expose-function.md

 5. Select **Create** to confirm the changes.

-    The message appears on the screen confirming the changes were saved.
+    A message appears on the screen confirming the changes were saved.

-6. Once the pop-up box closes, check if you can access the Function by selecting the HTTPS link under the **Host** column of the new `orders-function` API Rule.
+6. Once the pop-up box closes, check that you can access the Function by selecting the HTTPS link under the **Host** column of the new `orders-function` API Rule.

     </details>
 </div>